 The Islamic finance sector has improved as one of the most energetic growing financial services industries within the global at a rate of 15% to 25% per year.

-Reports show that more than 1700 Islamic finance institutions are in operation in 46 countries, supporting the growth and development of Islamic Finance, including 526 Islamic Banking Institutions operating across 72 countries “only the Middle East and North Africa “excluding Iran” are home to 190 Islamic banks”.
+Report show that more than 1700 Islamic finance institutions are in operation in 46 countries, supporting the growth of Islamic Finance, including 526 Islamic Banking Institutions operating across 72 countries “only the Middle East and North Africa “excluding Iran” are home to 190 Islamic banks”.

 The global Islamic finance market is multiplying due to Takaful, Sukuk bonds, Islamic Funds, Islamic Banking and substantial investments in the Halal Sectors infrastructure.

 The banking system is the largest sector in the finance industry in the modern era, so Islamic banking is commonly seen to have two advantages over conventional banking.
 The first is a higher moral standard, and the second is earnings come from identifiable assets and cannot make money through interest.

 The most extended verse of the Qur’an deals with commercial contracts involving immediate and future payments.
 Bribery is forbidden and can not be used to secure a deal or gain favor in a transaction.
 Including a ban on the charging of interest on loans, discourages price fixing, market manipulation, hoarding, concealment of vital information in a trade from the other party, inflating the price of commodities by creating artificial shortages and overbidding for the sole purpose of driving the prices up.

 Muslim countries should continue to build more sturdy Islamic economy ecosystems as of today; a $2.5 trillion industry spread over more than 80 countries.
 Only a few Muslim countries are performing well; Malaysia currently leads the overall Global Islamic Economy, followed by Saudi Arabia, Indonesia, UAE, Sudan, Nigeria, Bangladesh and Brunei.